MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 ## Technical upgrade from 19 and earlier

+This section outlines what's required for a technical upgrade

 ### Requirements

-- System Application must be updated to version 20.x
+- The System Application must be version 20.x
-- ReportManagement.Codeunit.al (ID=44) must implement the new event subscribers and integration events.
+- Codeunit **44 Report Management** must implement the new event subscribers and integration events.

 ### Add code to codeunit 44 Report Management

-In codeunit **44 Report Management** of the base application, you add code to support the new platform-driven events for documents and download, and for managing report layout selection and load from application logic.
+You must cangThe ReportManagement.Codeunit.al file the base application, you add code to support the new platform-driven events for documents and download, and for managing report layout selection and load from application logic.

 The old event `OnAfterHasCustomLayout` has been replaced with the following events: